(Disclosure: Some of the links below may be affiliate links)

 Based on this information, one can compute how much he could afford.
 People can afford a house value of (Net Income / 3) * (1 / 0.062) * (1/0.8).
 For instance, an 80’000 CHF net income would allow a house with a value of 537’000 CHF at most.

-If your income is not enough and you still want to buy the house, you will need to reduce the amount of the debt.
+If your income is insufficient and you still want to buy the house, you will need to reduce the amount of the debt.
 For this, you will have to put more cash into the house.
 But you should consider increasing your income or limiting your expectations if you cannot afford it.

 For more information on this step, I recommend you read my complete guide on mortgages in Switzerland.
 You can also check how much owning a house costs in Switzerland, where we recorded our costs for a year of owning.